StevenBlack/vocab/readme.md

 ### clinomania
 The overwhelming desire to stay in bed.
 For some reason, mild cases seem to occur most often on rainy Sunday mornings.
-Say CLINN-OH-MAY-NEE-AH.

 ### clinquant